 Have you ever heard that phrase before?
 We seem to think of it as a means to an end.
 A destination.
 Or something to just accumulate a ton of and horde until the day we die.

 Realizing this can do wonders for your financial health.
-With that in mind, I asked Lauren Rilling of Save, Give & Spend to discuss her views on money.
+With that in mind, I asked Lauren Rilling of The Determined Dollar to discuss her views on money.
 As a Dave Ramsey-trained financial coach and personal finance blogger, Lauren has seen it all.

 I believe her personal and professional insights can really help us wrap our heads around the "money is a tool" concept.
 After all, we're all here to learn from each other become better stewards of the money we have.